GY20/GY20/README.md

-“The important thing is not to stop questioning.
-Curiosity has its own reason for existing.”
+The important thing is not to stop questioning.
+Curiosity has its own reason for existing.
 – Albert Einstein